f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/tests_waap.png

 Now let's see the load time for the app with CDN.
-As you can see in the picture below, the load time for CDN app is 1.17 s, and the **x-cashe-status** is **HIT** which means that your request was served by CDN, not origin servers.
+As you can see in the picture below, the load time for CDN app is 1.17 s, and the **x-cache-status** is **HIT** which means that your request was served by CDN, not origin servers.

 .. figure:: assets/tests_cdn.png